AdobeDocs/adobeio-console/approval.md

 The final app is based on the *Production* workspace, therefore it is important to ensure that the production workspace contains all of the necessary APIs, Events, and Runtime code that it needs before submitting for approval.

-To begin the approval process, navigate to the *Production* workspace and select **Submit for approval** in the top-right corner of the console or select **Approval** in the left navigation.
+To begin the approval process, navigate to the *Production* workspace and select **Submit for approval** in the top-right corner of the screen or select **Approval** in the left navigation.

 ![](images/approval-production-overview.png)